ansaldn/UoGACE/GUI/README.md

 ### tkinter
 Tkinter is a libary within Python that contains widgets.

 An Example peice of code that shows Button Functionality using the tkinter button widget.
+This example shows some of the properties that are avaible for use with tkinter widgets, the "top_frame" refers to another widget that is a frame used for place widgets inside for better organisation.
+"Text=" allows you to write text within the widget, you can assign the size of the widget with height and width as well as add a pixel padding around the outside of the widget with "padx & pady".
+The background of the widget has been set using "bg=" and can take names of colours aswell as hex colours.

     goto_buggy_control = tk.Button(top_frame, text="Buggy Control", width=37, height=16, padx=5,pady=5,bg="#006bb3",
     command=lambda:controller.show_frame(BuggyControlPage))